Multiple Worksite Report - BLS 3020 - Bureau of Labor Statistics-2025

 People also ask

-Nearly all of our surveys are voluntary, which means the individuals, households, and organizations selected for our survey samples can choose whether to participate.
+Nearly all of our surveys are voluntary, meaning that the individuals, households, and organizations selected for our survey samples can choose whether to participate.
+We are grateful that the great majority of them say Yes.
+We strive to make participation in our surveys as easy as possible.